berryst2/Templates/sql-server-2014-alwayson-existing-vnet-and-ad/Readme.md

-# Create a SQL Server 2014 Always On Availability Group with PowerShell DSC Extension
+# Create a SQL Server 2014 Always On Availability Group with PowerShell DSC Extension to an existing AD Domain

 This template will create a SQL Server 2014 Always On Availability Group using the PowerShell DSC Extension it creates the following resources:

-+	A Virtual Network
 +	Three Storage Accounts
 +	One external and one internal load balancer
-+	Two VMs configured as Domain Controllers for a new forest with a single domain
 +	Three VMs in a Windows Server Cluster, two VMs run SQL Server 2014 with an availability group and the third is a File Share Witness for the Cluster
 +	Two Availability Sets one for the AD VMs, the other for the SQL and Witness VMs, the second Availability Set is configured with three Update Domains and three Fault Domains